-REGISTER ONLINE www.majortaylorassociation.org
+REGISTER ONLINE

+www.majortaylorassociation.org

-Open to ages 12 and up. < Entry fee \$15.
+Open to ages 12 and up.
+Entry fee \$15.
 Helmets required.
 One rider at a time against the clock.
 Registration 8:30-9:45 a.m.
 First rider starts at 10:00 sharp.

-Proceeds benefit the Major Taylor Association, Inc., which plant to build a statue of Taylor at the Worcester Public Library in Salem Square -- the city's first monument to an African-American.
+Proceeds benefit the Major Taylor Association, Inc., builder of the statue of Taylor at the Worcester Public Library in Salem Square -- the city's first monument to an African-American.